 Further studies are warranted to investigate a ponazuril protocol that can safely reduce fecal oocyst burdens in infected dogs and cats to levels below the detection limit.

-You can view Dr. Cannon’s presentation in the video below; her slides are available in PDF form here.
+You can view Dr. Cannon’s presentation in the video below.